ghandalf/urban-mobility/README.md

 #### Set up

+Todo improve the Set up explanation it has to be easy with few step for Linux at least
+1. Java Developement Toolkit
+2. Maven installation
+3. Docker installation wiht Postgresql

 You need to make sure you have the latest jdk install, take a look in the urban-mobility pom.xml, to find out the current jdk in used.<br>
     `<java.version>jdk-11.0.1</java.version>`